 This is a paper impression showing Sire Robert Strange’s Scrolling Art Work.

 Using Strange’s bronze engraved money plate we are going to tie-in a broad spectrum of American art that was created by Robert Scot and his Philadelphia Artisans.
-The point of this article is to show how Robert Scot used Sir Robert Strange’s signature Scrolling Art technique and then modified it over time for use in American Insignia designs.
-This is a broad spectrum of art projects that would be used as official federal and state motifs.
+The point of this article is to show how Robert Scot used Sir Robert Strange’s signature Scrolling Art technique and then transformed it over time for use in Allusions in New Federal American Insignia.
+Using this transformative scrolling technique, Robert Scot’s Artisans were able to apply it to a broad spectrum of commissioned projects.
+This would include everything from authoritative seals, maps, flags, and other state official document items.

 Figure A.1: 1789 GWI 21 With Scrolling Art & Beaded Cypher